lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 nRF TBR application supports commands listed in `OpenThread CLI Reference`_.
 OpenThread CLI is integrated into the system shell accessible over serial connection.
 To indicate a Thread command, the ``ot`` keyword needs to precede the command.

+Moreover, the application provides the following CLI commands preceded by the ``tbr`` keyword:

+..
+  TBD: the table? or just a reference how to list the commands?

 Configuration
 *************